 You can find extra garage storage on the back wall by using the space above your car’s hood.
 This simple, unique way of creating a strong storage unit is made easy with 2×4 lumber and Simpson Strong-Tie® Rigid Tie® RTC2Z connectors.
 Custom-size the width and depth to fit your storage needs while leaving plenty of room for your car.

 If your garage is also your workshop, we have the perfect solution utilizing connectors, boards and shelving.
 Now you can keep all your tools organized right on the wall.

 Building this 4′-wide workbench is a cinch with 2×4 lumber and Simpson Strong-Tie® Rigid Tie® RTC2Z connectors.
-Create a sturdy workbench to act as a storage center and workstation.
+Create a sturdy workbench to act as a garage storage center and workstation.
 It’s ideal for the garage or basement and can be built in different lengths to accommodate your needs.

 Maybe you value mobility in a workbench?
 We have the perfect plans for a simple mobile workbench using screws and plywood.
 This workbench comes with drawers to hold items so they don’t fall when you’re rolling the workbench around your garage.

 What You Should Avoid Storing in Your Garage

 Unless you want to provide a new home for Mrs. Brisby or Charlotte, avoid storing paper products like books, magazines, cardboard and newspapers.
 In addition to mice and spiders, you could also get the worst of the worst: silverfish.
 No one wants nightmare fuel living in the garage.